RichardPotthoff/Notebooks/3Dpreview/3Dpreview.md

 ```

 ## Interactive 3D Viewer
-An ipywidget.Output widget is used in combination with IPython.Display.Javascript to show the interactive webgl viewer.
+An ipywidget.Output widget is used in combination with IPython.Display.JavaScript to show the interactive webgl viewer.

 ```{code-cell} ipython3
 from IPython.display import display,Javascript